 Driving in Costa Rica is really the way to go if you want to have the freedom of adventure and vacationing on your next visit here consider doing it by car.

 Maybe renting a car is a bit too scary and you want to sit back and enjoy the ride.
+Shuttle transportation might be for you!
 Let a professional driver do all the work for you.
-Either go for a group shuttle or a private shuttle.
+Either go for a shared shuttle or a private shuttle.
+Costa Rica shuttles and private vans are a great way to have a stress-free trip to Costa Rica.

 It is tough to estimate accurate driving times as road conditions, traffic, time of day, and weather greatly affect how long it can take.
+The roads to popular tourist destinations tend to have a lot of traffic, especially on the weekends.
 These are very rough estimates.
 Also, typically one can average around 65-75 kilometers per hour on highways and 30-50 km on side roads.
 Be careful to allow yourself enough time between destinations.
 Transportation in Costa Rica is much more fun if you are not in a hurry.

 1.San Jose to Manuel Antonio: 3.75 hours